Chrisqd1/pymoku/doc/phasemeter.rst

 The stream is accessed using the *datalogger_* functions; especially :any:`datalogger_start` and, if streaming in real-time to pymoku over the network (rather than to a file), :any:`datalogger_get_samples`.

 .. note:: The requirement to :any:`commit() <pymoku.instruments.Oscilloscope.commit>` before a change takes effect is the most common cause of program malfunctions when interfacing with the Moku:Lab.
-Any *set_* or *synth_* function, or any direct manipulation of attributes such as :any:`framerate`, must be explicitly committed.
+Any *set_* or *gen_* function, or any direct manipulation of attributes such as :any:`framerate`, must be explicitly committed.

 Example Usage
 -------------